 MIRRORS

 This page is still being developed.
-So it's a bit rough in some places, but the ideas are new, so they're well worth reading.
+So it's a bit rough in some places, but the ideas are new and, they're well worth reading.

 Parent Page : Abstract Reality vs. Panaral Reality